-When executives and data analytics think data analytics, the vision that likely pops into their heads is an executive dashboard.
+When executives and data analysts think data analytics, the vision that likely pops into their heads is an executive dashboard.
 An executive dashboard is a collection of metrics and trends that shows the current state of a department, an initiative, or an organization overall.
-A common analogy is airplane's cockpit array (which have also improved dramatically).
-When used effectively, Dashboards can be invaluable in identifying changes, monitoring progress, timely decision-making and even strategic planning.
+A common analogy is an airplane's cockpit array (which have also improved dramatically).
+When used effectively, Dashboards can be invaluable in identifying changes, monitoring progress, timely decision-making, and even strategic planning.

 John Egan, Growth Engineer at Pinterest, believes that it is critically important to only track metrics that you are going to use.
 He says, “Don’t build metrics that aren’t going to be part of your day-to-day operations or don’t have potential to be incorporated as such.
 Building reports that no one looks at is just activity without accomplishment and is a waste of time.”

 Having worked in the association space since 1992, I have attended my share of ASAE Annual Meetings – Detroit, Dallas, LA, Hawaii – too many to list.
 This year, I took part in more than a dozen sessions, some live and some on-demand, with most of my focus being on those sessions that were dedicated to the actual business of an association and better serving membership (as opposed to individual leadership improvement or similar content).

 While the specific aspects of association business were varied, ranging from Non-Dues Revenue, Content Marketing, Increasing Member Value, Chapters and Components, Member Engagement, or Association Technology, a thread running through each and every one was....